 Along the trail you find community kiosks and interpretive panels that will provide you with a glimpse of local history and culture.
 This trail is part of the Trans Canada Trail and the International Appalachian Trail.

 Trailheads: There are over thirty trailheads and access points along the trail.
+From the Canso Causeway, the trail begins with a two-kilometer, hikeable, tidal washed section.
+Cyclists are recommended to bypass the Port Hastings trailhead and access the trail in Troy along Route 19.
 For location and GPS coordinates visit the Celtic Shores Coastal Trail website.

 Surface: unpaved but smooth and hard-packed for most of the trail.
 (Upgrading yearly)